mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/lts.rst

 section.
 Each of these values should be at least 1 and at most the number of states specified in the states section.

-A distribution is a sequence of pairs of state number followed by a fraction indicating the probability for this state to happen.
+A probability distribution is a sequence of pairs of state number followed by a fraction indicating the probability for this state to happen.
 This sequence is surrounded by square brackets.
 All probabilities in a distribution must add up to 1.
 A typical example is [ 1 1/2 3 1/4 7 1/4].